nimiq/core-rs-albatross/README.md

 **Option B**
 Download the example file and manually place it.
 1. Copy this [sample configuration file](https://github.com/nimiq/core-rs-albatross/blob/albatross/lib/src/config/config_file/client.example.toml) to your preferred location.
 2. Edit the configuration file and adjust settings as needed.
-Refer to the [configuration settings](#configuration) for guidance.
+Refer to the **sample configuration file** for guidance.
 3. Run the client with the specified file:
 ```bash
 cargo run --release --bin nimiq-client -- -c path/to/client.toml
 ```

+Now your client is launched and running.

+**Port Configuration**
+Ensure that your system allows network traffic through port **8443/tcp**.
+Open this port in your firewall to allow the node to connect to the network.

+### History Nodes
+For the first start of your history node, you must set the environment variable `NIMIQ_OVERRIDE_MAINNET_CONFIG` to point to a configuration file.
+This file can be downloaded from one of the following sources:

+- **Nimiq IPFS gateway link**: https://ipfs.nimiq.io/ipfs/QmWcRRRw4FaKRrznMFt6KemAM35uo9QknMkDaeBzTod33R
+- **Via torrent**:

+    ```
+    magnet:?xt=urn:btih:566cec0c350fca917cf5abb00c7dbe8c70884306&dn=nimiq-genesis-main-albatross.toml&tr=https%3A%2F%2Ftorrents.nimiq.io%2Fannounce
+    ```

+After downloading the file, run `NIMIQ_OVERRIDE_MAINNET_CONFIG=/path/to/nimiq-genesis-main-albatross.toml cargo run --release --bin nimiq-client` with the actual path to the file.

+This process is required **only for the first start** of the history node.
+For later restarts, neither the environment variable nor the file are needed.
+You can even delete the file after the initial setup.

 ### Service Nodes Guides
 You can also choose to run a validator or a prover node.
 Check our guides with the full step-by-step description: